Taftan (volcano): Fumarolic and geothermal activity

 Taftan displays vigorous fumarolic activity, with high temperature vents found around the crater.
 Fumaroles are found chiefly in the eastern and at the edge of the western crater, with minor fumaroles within the western crater, along some minor craters and along the major lava flow.
 These gas exhalations are known as "Dood" by local peoples and they appear as yellow-white clouds with a strong smell.
 The vents they come from have the shape of fissures, cracks and crevices.
 The larger fumaroles can reach diameters of 1 m.
 The occurrence of hydrothermal explosions has been inferred from the presence of breccia made up by volcanic rocks.

 Reportedly in 1897 the smell of the fumaroles was so strong as to be unbearable when one was close to the vents.
+Increased emissions are suspected to occur after precipitation events.
 One report mentioned in a magazine of 1899 indicated the presence of seven steam vents at an altitude of 12000 ft, produced audible noise.
 Their steam plumes were visible at distances of 10–15 mi; later reporting indicated visibility to distances of 100 km.
 Another report in 1999 found a 1.5 × 5 m solfatara surrounded by clay and sulfur deposits that looked like a snowcap.
 A fumarole field was described on the west side of the southeast cone, the venting clearly visible from a refuge farther down the mountain and covering a surface area of c.
 10 m2.
 The name "Taftan" is derived from these exhalations, which make the mountain appear to be burning.

 The overall gas composition found at Taftan includes CO_{2}, HCl, HF, H_{2}S, SO_{2} and water.
 Sulfur is present in high quantities in fumarolic gases, which also contain arsenic.
 These gases are hence extremely acidic.
 Taftan emits about twenty tons of sulfur dioxide per day.
 The fumaroles have altered rocks, forming highly colourful exposures especially on Taftan's eastern flank.
 Ammonium chloride (salmiak) and sulfur has been collected around fumaroles.
 The thick sulfur layers on the southeastern summit were formerly extracted for use in Iran and Pakistan.
 Sulfur and sulfate deposits are also found lower on the volcano, from hot springs around Gooshe, at Sangān and Torshāb.